Development Review Process

 Step 4 - Technical Circulation

-The Planner assigned to your file will circulate your application together with the appropriate plans and studies to various City departments and external agencies, typically within 5 working days from complete application receipt.
-Depending on the application type and location of the property, the circulation list may include City Council, the District Councillor, municipal departments (e.g. Planning & Development, Building & Licensing, Engineering, Utilities Kingston, Parks, Fire & Rescue, Transit, etc.), external agencies (KEDCO, Conservation Authority, Health Unit), school boards, abutting municipalities (e.g. Loyalist Township, South Frontenac Township), utility companies (e.g. Hydro One, Bell, Cogeco, Union Gas, Trans-Canada Pipelines), railway companies, provincial ministries (e.g. Municipal Affairs and Housing, Environment, Natural Resources) and federal departments (e.g. Parks Canada, Fisheries and Oceans, Canada Post).
+The planner assigned to your file will circulate your application together with the appropriate plans and studies to various City departments and external agencies, typically within 5 working days from complete application receipt.
+Depending on the application type and location of the property, the circulation list may include City Council, the District Councillor, municipal departments (e.g. Planning, Building & Licensing, Engineering, Utilities Kingston, Parks, Fire & Rescue, Transportation, etc.), external agencies (KEDCO, Conservation Authority, Health Unit), school boards, abutting municipalities (e.g. Loyalist Township, South Frontenac Township), utility companies (e.g. Hydro One, Bell, Cogeco, Union Gas, Trans-Canada Pipelines), railway companies, provincial ministries (e.g. Municipal Affairs, Housing, Environment and Climate Change, Natural Resources and Forestry) and federal departments (e.g. Parks Canada, Fisheries and Oceans, Canada Post).

 Responses to the initial technical circulation are required within 10 working days from the date of circulation (30 days for plans of subdivision) and within five working days for subsequent circulations (15 days for plans of subdivision).
 Responses received are reviewed and consolidated by the assigned Planner, The Planner also provides comments based on their review of the technical comments and planning policy and site design.
 These comments are forwarded to you and/or your agent.
 Where there are a significant number of responses, a meeting may be arranged with you and / or your agent to review the comments to ensure there is an understanding of the issues and any additional information to be provided.